fieldtrip/website/workshop/ohbm2018/forward.md

 ---
 title: Solving the EEG and MEG forward problem using the finite element method
+tags: [ohbm2018]
 ---

-## Solving the EEG and MEG forward problem using the finite element method
+# Solving the EEG and MEG forward problem using the finite element method

 ## Introduction